splunk/public-o11y-docs/alerts-detectors-notifications/use-cases-detectors-alerts/max-delay-detectors.rst

 .. _max-delay-detectors-use-case:

 *************************************************************************
-Set max delay for detectors to account for sudden changes in delay
+Set Max Delay for detectors to account for sudden changes in delay
 *************************************************************************

 .. meta::